agoulddesign/krita-bg-remove-bria/README.md

 ## Known Issues & Future Plans

-- **Bug**: Currently only works in RGBA color space
+- **Bug**: Currently works with most color spaces, but may cause some color differences with the result image (most notable with CMYK).
+This is easily fixed if you simply transfer the alpha from the resulting image to the original.
-- **Todo**: Nothing now!
-Implemented batch mode and placement of layers on removal
+- **Todo**: Maybe handle different size image layers better

 ---